I asked Claude to build a music player while I cleaned my basement

 What it doesn't do

-No tag editing.
-No renaming or moving files.
-No streaming account or login, no discovery algorithm, no subscription.
+There is no streaming, no login, no discovery algorithm, no subscription.
 It plays the music in your folders and stays out of everything else.
 Also...no playlists.
-Hmm.
-Maybe I will decide to try that later.
+Hmm 🧐.
+Maybe I will try making playlists later.
+I think I would want that.

 Open Reel is on GitHub: https://github.com/BillMoriarty/open-reel